xiaohan2012/daily-reading/july/efficient-sampling-from-combinatorial-space-via-bridging.md

   - in other words, there is *small autocorrelation* on the chain samples
 - one method to sample over it using techniques:
   - hierarchical bridging: the higher the bridge (smaller `k`), the more abstract (more values removed) and easier to jump
+    - a useful way to view it: it higher level bridges facilates faster jump. however it requires evaluation of `\mu_k(y)` accurately
   - dynamic construction of the sampling chain
+  - a key problem: evaluating marginal distribution `\mu_k(y)` efficiently.

 ## evaluating sample quality